micro-nova/AmpliPi/TRADEMARKS.md

 This kind of use concerns hardware associated with AmpliPi (This may include: hardware that comes preloaded with AmpliPi software, hardware that is advertised, marketed, or documented as being compatible with AmpliPi software, or hardware otherwise intended for use with AmpliPi software.)

-You may use use the Word Marks and the Logos in association with hardware devices if and only if ALL of the following conditions are met:
+You may use the Word Marks and the Logos in association with hardware devices if and only if ALL of the following conditions are met:
-- The AmpliPi software installed on the device is only be modified so far as necessary to operate on the hardware platforms and the essential functions of the software are unchanged.
+- The AmpliPi software installed on the device is only to be modified so far as necessary to operate on the hardware platform, while the essential functions of the software are unchanged.
 - You do not suggest that the Project is the source of the hardware device itself but rather that the Marks are for the software incorporated into the device.
 For example, "[Your product name] runs AmpliPi software" or "[Your product name] with AmpliPi software" are acceptable, but "[Your product name] AmpliPi", "[Your product name] AmpliPi controller", or "AmpliPi by [your company name]" are not acceptable.
 - You must release full and unabridged schematics for your hardware device.
 - You must contact us and obtain prior written approval.
 See section "Where to Get Further Information" for our contact information.
 This review process helps ensure that hardware products associated with AmpliPi adhere to open source principles, benefit the AmpliPi community and our contributors, and are compliant with the AmpliPi trademark policies, software license, and applicable laws.